polyverse-appsec/boostlambda/README.md

 ### Deploying new Lambda APIs / Functions to AWS
 Use the "Chalice: Deploy" Launch settings in Visual Studio Code to deploy the local server to AWS.

+The configuration for the Chalice App (with Lambda functions) is in the config.json file
+NOTE: An example of the full available schema for config.json is also available in sample-config.json

+The default deployment is to the "dev" stage.
+To deploy to a different stage, use the "chalice deploy --stage prod" or "chalice deploy --stage dev" commands.

 ## Troubleshooting Tips

 __ Missing Dependencies: openai, boto3 __